razshare/catpaw/docs/Error Management.md

 The first advantage over throwing exceptions is that your control flow is linear and easier to understand because you are not required to use `try/catch` syntax.

-Another advantage of representing errors as values is that you can use pattern matching to manage logic
+Another advantage of representing errors as values is that you can use expressions and pattern matching to manage logic

 ```php
 use function CatPaw\Core\error;